openvinotoolkit/model_server/docs/python_support/reference.md

                 return [Tensor("result", output)]
  ```

- In a scenario above the node runs some procesing on the image with provided set of labels.
+ In a scenario above the node runs some processing on the image with provided set of labels.
  When configuration allows for sending incomplete inputs, then the client can send labels only one time and then send only images.

  **Note**: Keep in mind that members of `OvmsPythonModel` objects are shared between **all** graph instances.
 It means that if in above scenario one client in one graph changes `labels`, then that change is also effective in every other graph instance (for every other client that sends requests to that graph).
 Saving data between executions that will be exclusive to a single graph instance is planned to be supported in future versions.